MNLR/BNdownscale/README.md

 ***

 The folder contains two examples: EX.VALUE.GER.R and EX.VALUE.IB.R, which perform downscaling over Germany and the Iberian penynsula, respectivelly.
 Aditional examples showing different combinations of the options available can be found in DBN.examples.R.
-The folder functions contains all the functions implemented, in particular the two above mentioned, divided into the subfolders
+The folder **functions** contains all the functions implemented, in particular the two above mentioned, divided into the subfolders

-* downscaling folder contains the functions that perform the two phases (train and predict) of the downscaling process.
+* downscaling: Contains the functions that perform the two phases (train and predict) of the downscaling process.
-* local.bnlearning contain wrappers for the local learning algorithms, which
+* local.bnlearning: Contains wrappers for the local learning algorithms, which
-* validation folder contains different functions to compute scores and perform cross-validation to the model.
+* validation: Contains different functions to compute scores and perform cross-validation to the model.
-* plot.graph.functions contains several functions to plot downscaling bayesian networks.
+* plot.graph.functions: Contains several functions to plot downscaling bayesian networks.
-* generalaux contains functions to process climate datasets.
+* generalaux: Contains functions to process climate datasets.

+**exampleplots** has several bayesian network and scores plots. **data** contains two example datasets obtained using [`loadeR` bundle](https://github.com/SantanderMetGroup/loadeR), and **CV** has several reproducible cross-validation scripts and results.